Before having her first child, Melyssa Hudson was worried about what labour would feel like and how she would transition to motherhood.

 |Victoria Haines is a doctor at the Selkirk Medical Clinic who delivers babies.
 (Submitted)|

-She said that if a mother was positive, but had minor enough symptoms to quarantine at home, she would be allowed to go home with baby, with instructions to wear a mask when near baby or breastfeeding, to avoid touching faces and to wash hands regularly.
+She said if a mother was positive but had minor enough symptoms to quarantine at home, she would be allowed to go home with her baby, with instructions to wear a mask when near the infant or breastfeeding, to avoid touching faces and to wash her hands regularly.

 “If a mom needs to be admitted to hospital because she is very sick then logically the baby would have to be cared for by someone that is not her,” Haines added.

-In Interior Health there have been no confirmed cases of COVID-19 in children ages 0-19.
+Interior Health reports there have been no confirmed cases of COVID-19 in children up to age 19.

 “You are going to be safe during your birth here,” she said.
 “We are lucky to be here.”

-Though Hudson claimed her doctors regularly told her whether or not there were COVID patients at the Revelstoke hospital, Interior Health as well as the province is not publicly identifying which communities have confirmed cases unless there is an outbreak such as at the care homes in the Lower Mainland.
+Though Hudson claimed her doctors regularly told her whether or not there were COVID patients at the Revelstoke hospital, IH nor the provincial health officer are publicly identifying which communities have confirmed cases beyond those that have occurred in care homes and some other specific facilities.